 - Bee balm

 Perennial Herbs up to Zone 5

 - Mint hybrids (apple mint, chocolate mint, etc.)

 - St. John’s Wort

-Follow these steps to ensure that they are ready to face the elements.
+Follow these steps to ensure that your herb garden is ready to face the elements.

 Annual herbs such as basil, pineapple sage, dill, borage, parsley, nasturtium, stevia, chamomile, and lemongrass are sensitive to cold temperatures.
-Instead of digging these up completely, try propagating them from cuttings and growing them indoors.
-Growing basil from cuttings is particularly easy to do.
+These herbs will likely not survive the harsh outdoor conditions.

 Both annual and perennial herbs can be planted in containers and brought inside before the first hard frost of the season.
-There are a ton of creative ways to grow herbs indoors and it is great to be able to harvest them right from your kitchen!
+There are a ton of creative ways to grow herbs indoors.
+Not only will these plants look pretty on your kitchen windowsill or counter, but it’s a practical solution too.
+It is great to be able to harvest fresh herbs right from your kitchen as you are cooking!

 Parsley can be difficult to dig up, as it has long roots that are easily disturbed.
 Dig deep beneath the plant and pot it in a container with a lot of depth, about ten inches.